Financial Responsibility Agreement

 - I agree to pay the non-refundable $15 processing fee that will be assessed upon enrollment in this plan.

-*Students with verified financial need may qualify for a financial need tuition loan of $100 to enroll in the Deferred Payment.
+*Students with verified financial need may qualify for a financial need tuition loan up to 25% of tuition and mandatory fees to enroll in the Deferred Payment Plan.
 The $15 processing fee must be paid separately by the student.

 I further understand the following:

 - My classes may be dropped for non-payment if I fail to choose or qualify for a payment option.

 - Other charges may add to or reduce my account balance due to adding or dropping classes, Financial Aid reversals, returned checks including e-checks, auxiliary charges, etc. If I am on an installment plan, the additional charges or reducitons may alter my payments due.
 If I am not on an installment plan, or if the fees are not associated with the current semester, charges will be billed in full and payment will be required by the next University due date.

 - Full payments of tuition and fees not received on or before the established due dates are subject to a $35 late payment fee.

 - Failure to make payments by the due dates may entitle Texas A&M University-San Antonio to withhold official transcripts, deny registration for subsequent semesters, and deny access to semester grades until the unpaid balance is paid in full.